cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 }
 ```

-In general, we recommend to put all the Protobuf definitions in your module's subdirectory unders a root `proto/` folder, as described in [ADR-023](../architecture/adr-023-protobuf-naming.md).
+In general, we recommend to put all the Protobuf definitions in your module's subdirectory under a root `proto/` folder, as described in [ADR-023](../architecture/adr-023-protobuf-naming.md).
 This ADR also contains other useful information on naming conventions.

 You might have noticed that the `PubKey` interface in v0.39's `BaseAccount` has been transformed into an `Any`.
 For migrating interfaces, we use Protobuf's `Any` message, which is a struct that can hold arbitrary content.
 Please refer to the [encoding FAQ](../core/encoding.md#faq) to learn how to handle interfaces and `Any`s.